Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Machine Learning in Banach Spaces

 \sectionmark{Motivations of Machine Learning in Banach Spaces}

-After the success of machine learning in Hilbert spaces, people naturally would like to know whether the learning methods are still achieved in Banach spaces~\cite{Zhou2003, MicchelliPontil2004} because a Hilbert space is the typical case of Banach spaces.
+After the success of machine learning in Hilbert spaces, people naturally would like to know whether machine learning can be achieved in Banach spaces~\cite{Zhou2003, MicchelliPontil2004} because a Hilbert space is a special case of Banach spaces.
 There are many advantages of machine learning in Banach spaces.
-The Banach spaces may have richer geometrical structures than Hilbert spaces.
+Banach spaces may have richer geometrical structures than Hilbert spaces.
 Hence, it is feasible to develop more efficient learning methods in Banach spaces than in Hilbert spaces.
-In particular, a variety of norms of Banach spaces can be employed to construct the function spaces and to measure the margins of the objects even if they do not satisfy the Parallelogram law of a Hilbert space.
-For instances, we may develop sparse learning methods in the $1$-norm space, making use of the geometrical property of a ball of the $1$-norm.
-This may not be accomplished in the $2$-norm space due its luck of the geometrical property.
+In particular, a variety of norms of Banach spaces can be employed to construct the function spaces and to measure the margins of the objects even if they do not satisfy the parallelogram law of a Hilbert space.
+For example, we may develop the sparse learning methods in the $1$-norm space, making use of the geometrical property of a ball of the $1$-norm.
+This may not be accomplished in the $2$-norm space due its lack of the geometrical property.
 A special example of such learning methods is the sparse regression